9 min read

 The Wild Ecosystem

-10 Ruby gems. ~2,924 tests.
-One mission: make AI agents safe in production Rails.
+Ten Ruby gems.
+Approximately 2,924 tests.
+One mission: make AI agents structurally safe in production Rails.

-The wild ecosystem is a family of focused, open-source Ruby gems that together form a governed operational intelligence layer for AI-assisted development workflows.
-Every gem enforces safety by default — read-only where it matters, audited everywhere, bounded always.
+The wild ecosystem is a family of open-source Ruby gems that together implement a governed operational-intelligence layer for AI-assisted development workflows.
+Every gem treats safety as a structural property of the infrastructure rather than a behavioural property of the agent: read-only where mutation is unnecessary, audited everywhere, bounded by hard ceilings that configuration cannot override.

 Built collaboratively with Claude Code.